The best foods for detoxing your liver

 The liver is a resilient organ and constantly in a state of regeneration, but excessive alcohol consumption, toxin substances, viral infections such as hepatitis, and diets high in fat can damage your liver and reduce its ability to regenerate.
 Here expert nutritionist Shona Wilkinson explains the best foods that help clean and detox your liver.
+You may also enjoy 'How to beat bloating: the research'.

 What does the liver do?